The Organic Farming Movement was #MadeInPA

 After his father passed, Forrester elected to forgo those 2,500 acres and buy his own piece of land.
 He began by cultivating conventional crops alongside a tractor-selling business, but he was disappointed with the results from using pesticides.
 Then a neighbor asked him to consider growing organic feed to supply their dairy cows.
 Forrester gave it a try.

 That decision is one being made by farmers across Pennsylvania.
 With more awareness about the benefits of choosing organic for both the planet and personal health, the global market for organic produce, dairy, meat, and grain has surged in recent years.

-Pennsylvania is now the second leading state in the country for total sales of organic products (trailing only California).
-And in 2016, Pennsylvania’s $660 million sales of certified organic commodities represented a doubling in a single year.
+Pennsylvania is now the third leading state in the country for total sales of organic products (trailing behind California and Washington).
+And in 2019, Pennsylvania’s $742 million sales of certified organic commodities represented a 12 percent increase from 2016.
 The state is consistently in the top five states for organic mushrooms, eggs, turkeys, dairy cows, and farms.

 Forrester admits that transitioning to organic practices came with significant growing pains.

 “You really have to have a solid game plan,” he says.
 “I tried to switch over all 400 acres at once, and I was still getting conventional prices.”

 But after working with neighboring farmers for three years, he got over the hump and received the back pay for his organic crops.
 He also tapped into a growing need for organic hay and corn and grows wheat and barley to fill the increasing demand for organic grains.